BayesianBoi/cds-language/assignments/assignment 2/README.md

 We used CodeCarbon to track the carbon-emissions caused by running this analysis.
 The CSV detailing the emissions can be found in the `out` folder.
 The detailed results of the emissions will be discussed in Assignment 5.

 ## Limitations and possible improvements
-Both of the models achieved similar accuracy and performed quite well in classifying the fake news dataset.
+Both of the models achieved almost exactly the same accuracy in classifying the fake news dataset.
 However, there are several limitations and areas for potential improvements.
 ### Limitations
 - **Model simplicity:** Both models are relatively simple.
 They may not capture complex patterns in the data as effectively as more advanced models